Ayeeta/Rock/README.markdown

 A community of developers led by the [Spark Development Network](https://www.sparkdevnetwork.com/).

+## Changes/Updates

+* Added a list block for small groups
+* Added a detail block for small groups
+* Added an API Endpoint to fetch all groups
+* Added a dropdown control to the Obsidian gallery that uses the API Endpoint

 ## Installer Note

 Normally the [Rock installer](https://www.rockrms.com/Download) generates a unique `PasswordKey`